-An Ignatian, Silent Weekend Retreat for Men & Women
+An Ignatian, Silent Overnight Retreat for Men & Women

 Transition: the process of letting go of the way things used to be and taking hold of the way they are or will be.
 Whether you are graduating from college, transitioning jobs, moving to a new city, getting married, or having just lost a loved one, transitions in life are not always easy.
 Though they can be joyous, they can also be stressful.
 Though exciting, they can painful.
 And though appearing transparent, they can be confusing.